auth0/docs/articles/multifactor-authentication/developer/libraries/ios/index.md

 ### Allow a login request

-Once you have the enrollment in place, you will receive a push notification every time the user has to validate his identity with MFA.
+Once you have the enrollment in place, you will receive a push notification every time the user has to validate their identity with MFA.

 Guardian provides a method to parse the data received from APNs and return a `Notification` instance ready to be used.